JamesLavin/local_hexdocs/README.md

 `LocalHexdocs` is a simple Elixir script allowing you to easily save and update [Hexdocs](https://hexdocs.pm/) files locally on your machine so you always have the most recent documentation for any Elixir, Gleam, or Erlang packages you might want to view.

-List your desired Elixir packages in a `packages.txt` file, then run `elixir save_hexdocs.ex` to pull down the lastest Hexdocs for all packages to your local machine.
+List your desired Elixir packages in a `packages.txt` file (in either this project's directory or in a `/packages` subdirectory), then run `elixir save_hexdocs.ex` to pull down the lastest Hexdocs for all packages to your local machine.

 You can view your documents using the [Caddy File Server](https://caddyserver.com) or something similar.

 ## Disclaimers

-I have tested this library on my own Linux and Mac machines, but I own no Windows machines and am unable to test on Windows.
+I have tested this library on my own Linux and Mac machines but own no Windows machines and am unable to test on Windows.

 ## Usage